 The Remuneration Policy has been set with the aim of promoting effective risk management and preventing excessive risk taking.

-The Non-Executive Director and Managing Director are remunerated by the Company.
-The Non-Executive Director receives a fixed salary determined annually by the Chairman of the
+Only the external Non-Executive Directors (not employed within the Maiden group) is remunerated by the Company and receives a fixed salary, determined annually by the Chairman of the Company.
+There is no variable compensation.